Ikenobo

 8602 Bridgeport Way SE, Lakewood

-Indian Summer Country Club
+Indian Summer Golf & Country Club

-5900 Troon Lane SE, Olympia
+5900 Troon Ln SE, Olympia

-Program: Special guest: Diane Elliot,
+Program: Special guest

 (Members and Guests Only)